pytorch/pytorch/docs/source/package.rst

 .. warning::

-    This module is experimental and has not yet been publically released.
+    This module is experimental and has not yet been publicly released.

 API Reference
 -------------